WED-2023/319068789/README.md

 # style.css <br />
 Used by the website to define the visual presentation and layout of its components. <br />
-It combines multiple colors, design principles and interactive features to enhance the user experience on the website.
+It combines multiple colors, design principles and interactive features to improve the user experience on the website.

 # images <br />
 Contains all the image files displayed on the site.